Kristin Nelson: Marriage to Mark Tinker

 Nelson married TV producer and director Mark Tinker in 1988; they divorced in 2000.
 After the divorce, Nelson moved to Santa Fe, New Mexico.

 Death

-On May 1, 2018, Nelson's daughter Tracy confirmed on Facebook that her mother had died suddenly of a heart attack at her home in Santa Fe, New Mexico, on April 27, 2018.
-Tracy wrote, "her heaven would be her dogs, sushi, and a Santa Fe sky."
+Kristin Nelson died of a heart attack at her home in Santa Fe, New Mexico, on April 27, 2018.
+Her daughter Tracy confirmed her death on Facebook four days later, writing that "her heaven would be her dogs, sushi, and a Santa Fe sky."